Product Guide

 Product Summary

-Write a brief one-to-two sentence summary of your product.
-The summary appears in product card previews on your page, giving visitors a quick snapshot of what the product offers before they click to see more details.
-Think of it as the elevator pitch for your product.
+Write a one-to-two sentence summary of your product.
+This appears in product card previews, giving visitors a quick snapshot before they click for more details.
+Think of it as your product's elevator pitch.

 Product Description

-The description is where you provide the full details about your product.
-This is the content visitors see when they click on a product card to view the product detail page.
-Use this space to explain exactly what the buyer will receive, who it is for, and why it is valuable.
+This is where you provide full details about your product -- the content visitors see when they click through to the product detail page.
+Explain what the buyer will receive, who it's for, and why it's valuable.

 • Key features and benefits

-• How the buyer will receive or access the product
+• How the buyer will receive or access it

 • Any requirements or prerequisites